Multi-stage Deep Learning Artifact Reduction for Pallel-beam Computed Tomography: Notation and concepts

-Zinger artifacts often appear in high-energy CT, such as synchrotron CT.
+\textbf{Zinger Artifact:} Zinger artifacts often appear in high-energy CT, such as synchrotron CT.
 It is caused by extremely high-value spots in projection images because the detector occasionally records high-energy photons \cite{mertens2015method}.
-These erroneously high values don't correspond to the scanned object.
 Since these spots' occurrence is stochastic among projections, they appear as prominent local spots in sinograms, as shown in Figure \ref{artifactsinstage}.
 After reconstruction, the local artifacts become crossing streaks in the reconstructed images.